For CEE, 2022 was a tumultuous year. What will 2023 bring? January 16, 2023

 2022 ended with crucial implications for CEE countries, not least to international companies present in the region.
 Last December, EU member states – under an agreement brokered by the Czech Presidency of the EU – unlocked €billions in EU recovery funding under the bloc’s post-pandemic economic recovery program for Hungary.
 In turn, the Hungarian government dropped its months-long opposition to joint EU financial aid to Ukraine for 2023 and approved the 15% global corporate minimum tax within the EU, albeit in exchange for a national exemption.
 Poland has also been locked in long-running disputes with EU institutions over alleged breaches of the rule of law; talks with Brussels to finally unlock much-needed EU recovery funds are ongoing.

-· What can we expect from the main electoral contests in the coming months?
+· What are the main risks facing Central and Eastern Europe this year and how will the countries of the region mitigate them? · What are the short-term political and economic implications of Russia’s war against Ukraine in 2023? · Which countries of the region are the most likely to be impacted by political instability and for what reasons? · What can we expect from the main electoral contests in the coming months?
 What political risks should international businesses with a stake in the region calculate with and how can they prepare for them?

 These are the main questions Aretera will try to unpack and discuss during its year-opening webinar, along with the main political developments and risks for CEE in 2023.

-In order to participate, please register by clicking here by 18th January, end of business.
+In order to participate, please register by clicking hereby 18th January, end of business.